young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

 The binary installer does its best to detect and preserve a previous install.
 If the installer detects firebird.conf or security3.fdb it will not offer the option to install legacy_auth.
 Neither will it offer the option to set the SYSDBA username and password.

-Other known installation problems
+Known installation problems
 ---------------------------------

 o It is only possible to use the binary installer